cfernandesFEUP/GEARpie/README.md

 ## Requirements

-GEARpie requires the following Python libraries:
+GEARpie requires Python 3 with the following libraries:

 - scipy (which includes numpy and matplotlib) -- install with "pip install scipy"
 - gmsh API -- install with "pip install gmsh"